-In any type of software development, modularity is king when it comes to building maintainable code.
+In any type of software development, modularity is king when it comes to building maintainable code (if coding isn't your thing, you can use a website builder instead).
 As a result, you’ll want to keep a close eye on Web Components.
 Browser support isn’t great, but if you grab yourself some polyfills, you can get ahead of the curve and start taking advantage of custom elements to structure your code right away.
 This style of development is the future, so it’s worth getting familiar with it now.

 HTML5 itself introduced a number of new elements (and deprecated several) to help encourage good coding practices.
 You may have heard of semantic markup, which refers to the use of HTML5’s descriptive elements such as <article> and <figure> to indicate the type of content they contain.